MultiGA: Leveraging Multi-Source Seeding in Genetic Algorithms: Methodology

 \subsection{Evaluation and Selection}

-In order to guide the search toward progressively more accurate solutions, we apply a fitness evaluation to every candidate in the population at each iteration of the algorithm.
-At generation $t$, the population is represented as $P_t = \{x_1, x_2, \dots, x_n\}$.
-Each candidate $x_i$ is assigned a fitness score by $E$, defined as
+In order to guide the search toward progressively more accurate solutions, we apply a two-phase fitness evaluation function to every candidate in the population at each iteration of the algorithm.
+The first phase of the evaluation framework compares predicted labels against the ground truth to assign perfect scores when applicable, while the second phase employs an LLM-as-a-judge framework.